TULiberalArts/Greek-and-Roman-Classics/pages/undergradaute.md

 # meta-data variables
 title: Undergraduate
 description: >-
+  Major or minor in Greek and Roman Classics at Temple University.
+Explore the 4+1 Accelerated Degree Program, research opportunity, and distinction in major requirements.
+Take the placement exam in Latin and Ancient Greek through the College of Liberal Arts.
 keywords: 'major, minor, accelerated degree, latin exam, distinction major'
 # custom variables
 sidebar: true